Public transport timetable: Stop-specific displays

-Some timetables, particularly at railway stations and bus stops, list the times that services depart from that location, sometimes with other information such as destinations and stopping conditions.
+Some timetables, particularly at railway stations and bus stops, list the times that services depart from that location, sometimes with other information such as destinations, types (train), and stopping conditions.
 Again, there may be separate lists for different days of the week.
 There may be a separate list for each line/direction, or a combined chronological list (as in the picture).
 In parts of mainland Europe train departures are listed on a yellow poster, and arrivals on a white poster.
 These posters are placed at entrances to stations and on platforms.

 Electronic displays

 Dynamic electronic displays in stations may be at a central place and list the next few departures for each line, or all departures in the next hour.
 Displays on platforms usually just show the next departure (or perhaps the next few) from that platform.

 Formats

 Timetables may be printed as books, booklets, folded or plain cards or paper, posters, or hand-written on posters or blackboards, shown on back-lit displays, or published on-line or as SMS or text messages.

 With the development of the internet and electronic systems, conventional thick paper timetables are gradually being replaced by website searching or CD-ROM style timetables, and the publication of comprehensive printed timetables is generally decreasing.

 Transport schedule data itself is increasingly being made available to the public digitally, as specified in the General Transit Feed Specification (GTFS) format.